-In the world of digital technology, big data is changing the way information is collected, organized, processed and stored.
+In the world of digital technology, Big Data is changing the way information is collected, organized, processed and stored.
 These changes have presented some great opportunities for economic growth, productivity, innovation, and other aspects of government policy making.
 We are witnessing increasing reliance and usage of public data in the government policy making.
 The topic, Government Policy Making will be Impacted by Big Data, has greater relevance today, than ever before.

 Big data has also seen a recent growth in governance.
 The government is gradually embracing big data, especially when it comes to healthcare delivery, education, security and other aspects of policy making.